 Green Taxiing

-Definition of Green Taxiing
+The Definition of Green Taxiing

 Green Taxiing refers to technologies and procedures that reduce or eliminate the use of main aircraft engines during ground taxiing.
 This lowers fuel consumption, cuts CO₂ and NOx emissions, and minimizes noise.